samad-ms/Mnist_classification_with_hydra/README.md

 # MNIST Classification Project

 ## Overview
 This project is a simple example of image classification using the MNIST dataset.
-The goal is to classify handwritten digits (0-9) using a convolutional neural network (CNN).
+The goal is to classify handwritten digits (0-9) using a Resnset.

 ## Requirements
 - Python 3.x